Diagnose and value the company to be resumed

 The comparative method consists of compare the company to other similar companies (activity, size, and maturity level) to apply a scale depending on market prices.

-This method does not take into account the value of the commercial lease and significant price differences can be observed.
+This method does not take into account the value of the commercial lease and significant price discrepancies can be noted.

 Profitability method